Prescription & Over-the-Counter Drugs: Driving Under The InfluenceUpdated Dec. 25, 2020

 Let’s check out the potential adverse effects of some common over-the-counter medications:

 Low-strength pain relievers such as Aspirin, Tylenol and Advil can be purchased without a prescription.
-Theses drugs can relieve pain symptoms associated with headaches, muscles aches, dental problems and minor joint pain.
-They can also be used to reduce fever in people suffering with flu and other viral infections.
+These drugs can relieve pain symptoms associated with headaches, muscle aches, dental problems and minor joint pain.
+They can also be used to reduce fever in people suffering from flu and other viral infections.

 While OTC pain killers are relatively safe, they can be harmful when taken in large doses or used over an extended period.
 The long-term health risks associated with these drugs include blood thinning, increased risk of heart disease, heart attack and stroke, liver damage, stomach lining deterioration and light sensitivity.
 Taking well in excess of the recommended dose of any pain killer can be fatal.

 While serious adverse side-effects from over-the-counter pain medications are rare, minor undesirable effects are relatively common and could very easily affect your driving ability.
 Common OTC pain reliever side effects include:

 - Stomach cramps